Primary Navigation Mobile

 Petrol engines

 The Arona’s engine line-up is nice and simple – spanning 95-110hp in manual transmission form, and a single 150hp automatic.
-They are all familiar from elsewhere in the manufacturer’s range, giving you confidence that they have been tested properly.
+They are all familiar from elsewhere in the firm’s model range, giving you confidence that they have been tested properly.

 There’s a choice of three petrols, all denoted by their TSI badging.
-The lowest-cost Arona comes with a 95hp 1.0-litre TSI three-cylinder engine and a five-speed gearbox.
-It feels lively enough around town, but if you spend lots of time on faster roads and motorways, it will feel a little underpowered, especially on steep hills or if you regularly fill the car with passengers and luggage.
-Unless you’re on a very tight budget, we’d recommend going for the 115hp version.
+The entry-level Arona comes with a 95hp 1.0-litre TSI three-cylinder engine and a five-speed gearbox.
+It feels lively enough around town, but we found it a little underpowered on the open road, especially on steep hills or if you regularly fill the car with passengers and luggage.
+Unless you’re on a very tight budget, we’d recommend going straight for the 115hp version.

-If you want more acceleration, the 115hp version of the same 1.0 TSI engine is definitely the one to go for.
-On the road, the difference between this and the 95hp Arona is night and day.
+On the road, the difference between this one and the lower-powered 95hp Arona is night and day.
 It’s punchy, refined and always feels up to motorway driving – and you rarely need to change down when climbing hills or accelerating.

 161